 are Leo Sawikin (Lead Vocals/Guitars), Ethan Glenn (Drums), Jesse Serrano (Bass), and Max Ventura (Keyboards, Backing Vocals)

-The Chordaes, who will soon release their debut album, are on a mission: to bring back great, melodic rock, playing what they call Post-power pop – a style that draws on classic rock and power pop, refracted through a contemporary sensibility.
+The Chordaes, who have recently released their debut album, are on a mission: to bring back great, melodic rock, playing what they call Post-power pop – a style that draws on classic rock and power pop, refracted through a contemporary sensibility.
 The band’s songwriter, lead vocalist and guitarist, Leo Sawikin, crafts complex harmonies, inventive chord and tempo changes, and heartfelt lyrics.
 According to Elmore Magazine, The Chordaes offer “A diverse array of sounds and ideas, inspired by the freewheeling experimentation of Radiohead and late period Beatles while retaining a strictly pop essence.”

 Leo’s NYC-born bandmates are Ethan Glenn (Drums), Jesse Serrano (Bass), and Max Ventura (Keyboards).
 Leo and Ethan have been playing in bands together since meeting as ninth grade troublemakers in their music elective class.
 They formed the current incarnation in 2014 during Leo’s summer break from Bard College, where he was studying music and science (he once created a website on mammalian evolution).
 Ethan, a surfer and sometime runway model, also has by consensus the band’s best hair.